henry89/projectAL/Readme.md

     Select **Git** **bash** you should be presented with a terminal screen

-3. To confirm the pre-reqs has been installed
+3. To confirm the pre-reqs has been installed, type in the following commands

 command: <code>vagrant --version</code> Confirms vagrant is installed if version shown <br>
 command: <code>vboxmanage --version</code> Confirms Virtualbox is installed if version shown <br>